sayak-brm/struixLang/docs/struixCC.md

 - **Use struixLang Features**: After compilation, leverage struixLang's capabilities for input/output and other operations.

-This guide serves as a starting point for developers looking to use struixC.
+This guide serves as a starting point for developers looking to use struixCC.
 By keeping the limitations and differences in mind, you can effectively write and compile code for the struixLang interpreter.

-Happy coding with struixC!
+Happy coding with struixCC!